planet-nine-app/planet-nine/README.md

 But what if whatever speed they're traveling at is still finite?
 Maybe they've been all around the galaxy, but have they been to other galaxies?

-There are just over sixty galaxies near the Milky Way--perhaps they've made it to them, and everything's cool there.
+There are just over sixty smaller galaxies near the Milky Way--perhaps they've made it to them, and everything's cool there.
 But there's a big looming group of stars out there that maybe they haven't gotten to yet.

 Andromeda.